 Strategic practice involves being deliberate and focused about one’s learning, by configuring the best possible way an individual learns and understands content.
 It involves planning, reviewing, and implementing phases that are specifically focused on honing skills, increasing your strengths, and developing your weaknesses.

 Within Academic Personal Training, developing strategic practices means looking at the specific student as a whole.
 It encompasses teaching the student vital skills such as: how to manage their time effectively, how to balance their school work whilst maintaining their own personal sense of self, hobbies, and interests, and how to personalise the manner in which they learn.

-For instance, one of the major tools we use to personalise our approach lies within discovering and developing a student’s learning language.
+For instance, one of the major tools we use to personalise our approach lies in discovering and developing a student’s learning language.
 We believe that every student is different in the way they learn, and students react to different studying styles – be it through visual methods such as drawing diagrams or creating visual posters for revision, aural methods such as listening to YouTube videos or podcasts, or kinaesthetic methods such as physical hands-on activities, or demonstrations.
 Academic Personal Training helps guide our students towards adapting their learning to their preferred learning language; once this is established as a strength, our students are then taught how to strengthen their understanding and experience with their weaker learning languages (you can read more about this here).

 As Academic Personal Trainers, we work specifically with every student to understand and develop this.
 Across a term, an Academic Personal Trainer will assist their student with realising their learning language, teach them how to personalise their learning, develop their time management skills, and help them configure their organisational strategies.